funilrys/PyFunceble/docs/usage/from-a-terminal.rst

                                 Configured value: False
         --local               Switch the value of the local network testing.
                                 Configured value: True
-        --link LINK           Download and test the given file.
-        --mining              Switch the value of the mining subsystem usage.
+        --link LINK           Download and test a remotely hosted file for given domains listed.
+You can achief the same with `-f` --mining              Switch the value of the mining subsystem usage.
                                 Configured value: False
         -m, --multiprocess    Switch the value of the usage of multiple process.